saada/XMetaL/README.md

-# Component.js
+# :metal: xMetal :metal:
 ## XML/HTML functional component library for Javascript

 Designed to work with any XML-based markup and can run both in the browser and on Node.
-It also has no dependencies.

-Component.js is heavily influenced by React and tries to remove a lot of the tooling overhead.
+xMetal is heavily influenced by React and tries to remove a lot of the tooling overhead.
 It allows you to get up and running quickly with minimal changes on your end.

+### Why another view library?
+* Pure functional Javascript
+* Scalable abstraction
+* No tooling required
+* No dependencies
+* No JSX, while still keeping markup easy to write
+* Works with any XML markup, not just HTML

 ### HTML helper
 HTML is probably the most popular XML-based language.
-Therefore, baked into Component.js is a helper with a list of primitive html components.
+Therefore, baked into xMetal is a helper with a list of primitive html components.
 To use those primitives, simply run
 ```js
 const {h1, h2, div} = require('./Html')